RosemarieHalim/06-challenge/README.md

 * planned out code
 * linked css and js to HTML file
 * created develop branch
-* created base  function
+* created base html and css
-* added the functions for date and time
+* linked API and created base javascript forecast functions
-* created core add task and save to local storage functions
+* created add city and save to local storage functions
 * tested and fixed broken code
 * merged develop branch into main and pushed to GitHub